openflighthpc/flight-job-service/api/docs/routes.md

       "attributes": {
-        "text": STRING,         # REQUIRED    - A short summary of the question "description": STRING,  # OPTIONAL    - A longer description of the question "default": STRING,      # OPTIONAL    - The value which should pre-populate the question "format": {             # OPTIONAL    - Specifies how the field should be presented "type": STRING,       # RECOMMENDED - The field type that should be used (specifcation TBA) "options":            # OPTIONAL    - A list of valid responses to the question
+        "text": STRING,         # REQUIRED    - A short summary of the question "description": STRING,  # OPTIONAL    - A longer description of the question "default": STRING,      # RECOMMENDED - The value which should pre-populate the question "default": [STRING],    # OPTIONAL    - An array of default values when the format is multiselect "format": {             # OPTIONAL    - Specifies how the field should be presented "type": STRING,       # RECOMMENDED - The field type that should be used (specifcation TBA) "options":            # OPTIONAL    - A list of valid responses to the question